2lian/Motion-Stack/docs/source/manual/api.rst

             await rao.wait_for(self, task, timeout_sec=100)

 Analyze the code:
- - Until the for loop, the code creates the trajectory in an array.
+ - Until the ``for loop``, the code creates the trajectory in an array.
- - In the loop, ``target`` is created the same way as the previous section.
+ - In the loop, the multi-limb ``target`` is created the same way as the previous section.
 Except the position on the circle is added to the default stance: ``xyz=DEFAULT_STANCE[handler.limb_number - 1, :] + trajectory[ind, :]``
  - ``await rao.wait_for(self, task, timeout_sec=100)`` waits for the robot to reach the target before continuing the loop onto the next target on the circle.

 Effect of the deltas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This whole trajectory is robot-agnostic and time-agnostic.
 Execution speed will adapt based on the syncer's delta values.
-Let's increase hte delta during the execution to see the effect.
+Let's increase the delta during the execution to see the effect.

 .. figure:: ../media/api_circle_slow.gif